EquiticeDaRandomBoi/celeste-wasm/README.md

 - A WASM port of MonoMod is used to provide detours/hooks to Everest and other runtime mods, it functions completely on the IL level and is mono specific
 - FMOD pthread builds are used for audio, with slight patching of the bindings so that using FMOD 2 works
 - The game canvas is transferred to dotnet's "deputy thread" and all rendering is done from there through FNA's OpenGL driver

+For a deeper dive into how we made this and [the terraria web port](https://github.com/MercuryWorkshop/terraria-wasm), check out the [writeup](https://velzie.rip/blog/celeste-wasm).

+## I want to port this to a newer version of celeste (once it exists)

+1. fix any issues with the hooks
+2. make a pr!